-Continue reading “Case Update: B2C2 Ltd v Quoine Pte Ltd SGHC(I) 3 – SICC decides on cryptocurrency trade dispute”
+Continue reading “Case Update: B2C2 Ltd v Quoine Pte Ltd SGHC(I) 3; Quoine v B2C2 SGCA(I) 2 – SICC / Singapore Court of Appeal on cryptocurrency and mistake in contract formed using algorithm”

 So you are a tech startup who want to raise funds.
 You figure that instead of incurring debt, issuing equity, entering into convertible loan agreements (CLA), you will conduct an initial coin offering (ICO) or digital token sale.
 Not least because the amounts of money which have been raised by recent ICOs are huge.
 (I am using ICO because it is a shorter well-recognised abbreviation than “digital token sale”, even though the term ICO may be a bit of a misnomer.)